shardul-shah/Serenity/README.md

 # Support
-If you require assistance, you can email me at shardul@ualberta.ca and I will respond as soon as possible
+If you require assistance, want to give feedback or suggestions, or need to contact me for any other reason, you can email me at shardul@ualberta.ca and I will respond as soon as possible.

 # Roadmap
 There are many new concepts and improvements to the web application which I plan to add in the near future.
 A full list can be found in the file "todolist.txt" above.